 - Do reiterate your interest in the position and the company

 - Don't be too pushy or aggressive: Give the interviewer some space and time to make their decision

-- Don't send a generic thank you note: Make sure the note is personalized and shows that you are genuinely interested in the company and the work it does
+- Don't send a generic thank you note: Make sure the note is personalized and shows that you are genuinely interested in BCG and the work it does

 Remember, the BCG interview is a great opportunity to showcase your skills and talents.
 Use the tips and strategies in this article to prepare yourself thoroughly and confidently, and you will increase your chances of getting hired by this prestigious consulting firm.
 Good luck!

 Mastering the Art of Calculating Market Size for Consulting Interviews

 Learn how to impress your consulting interviewers by mastering the art of calculating market size.